Getting paid to put words on a page… now isn’t THAT the dream?

 You CAN Get Paid Immediately as a Freelance Writer

 Of course, there’s a lot to learn when you’re diving into the world of freelance writing.
-While you don’t need a degree, you do need specific skills (and know how to demonstrate those skills) to win clients and do good work.
+While you don’t need a degree, you do need specific skills (and knowledge of how to demonstrate those skills) to win clients and do good work.

 If you’re missing those skills, and are looking for strategies and systems to build, market, and scale your freelance writing business, I have a solution for you. 🔑